-Penal Code 191.5b PC is the California statute that defines the crime of vehicular manslaughter while intoxicated.
-People commit this offense when they drive under the influence and engage in some additional negligent act while doing so, and as a result, another person is killed.
-A violation of this law can lead to felony charges and a state prison term of up to four years.
+Penal Code 191.5(b) PC is the California statute that defines the crime of vehicular manslaughter while intoxicated.
+People commit this offense when they drive under the influence and engage in some additional negligent act that results in another person being killed.
+A conviction is a felony punishable by a state prison term of up to four years.

 Examples of criminal acts